alan4186/ssd_design/README.md

 # ssd_design
-an attempt to implement a band flash controller for a SSD
+an attempt to implement a nand flash controller for a SSD